 Ask your participants to imagine themselves in the role of a person whose experience relates to your brainstorming goal (a client, upper management, a service provider).
 Act out a scene, with participants pretending to take the other’s point of view.
 Why might they be dissatisfied?
 What would it take for them to feel better about their experience or outcomes?
 Learn more about this innovative way to come up with ideas as a team:

 This creative approach asks, “what would someone else do in our situation?”
 Then imagine doing the opposite.
 Would it work?
 Why or why not?
 Does the “usual” approach really work well, or are there better options?

 Choose a figure from history or fiction with whom everyone is familiar—Teddy Roosevelt, for example, or Mother Theresa.
 What would that individual do to manage the challenge or opportunity you’re discussing?
 How might that figure’s approach work well or poorly?

 Brainstorming With Support

-For groups that are not intrinsically creative or communicative, or are likely to get stuck once the most obvious ideas have been suggested, help is in order.
+For groups that aren't creative or communicative or are likely to get stuck once the most obvious ideas have been suggested, help is in order.
 You can provide that help up front by setting up the brainstorming process to include everyone in a structured, supportive manner.
 A few techniques for this type of brainstorming include Step Ladder Brainstorming, Round Robin Brainstorming, Rapid Ideation, and Trigger Storming.